-Without prior consultation, the government has unilaterally announced plans to cut costs across the federal public service as part of the Refocusing Government Spending Initiative.
+Without prior consultation, the government has unilaterally announced plans to cut costs across the federal public service as part of the Refocusing Government Spending initiative.

 PSAC collective agreements have protections against job cuts.
 Employers must ensure that employees are treated equitably and given every opportunity to continue their careers.
 This section of our website outlines your rights and options as a worker facing these challenges and contains more information about the process.